Georja Calvin-Smith: Event leadership

+The following June, at the 2025 Ibrahim Governance Weekend in Morocco, she was moderator of the MIF Leadership Ceremony with Morocco's president and current or former leaders, or key dignitaries, of the United Nations, European Union, Germany, and the World Health Organization.

 Recognition

 Calvin-Smith has been featured in Le Monde's "Women in Africa" conference, along with Nobel Peace Prize laureate Leymah Gbowee and the International Criminal Court's chief prosecutor, Fatou Bensouda.

 In 2020, Calvin-Smith was a judge for the annual Rory Peck Awards which recognize "the most outstanding work of freelance journalists and filmmakers" in international media.

+In 2025. in London, at the G-SEL Conference 2025, of the Global Sustainable Education & Leadership (G-SEL) Network (where she headed many events), in a ceremony in the House of Lords, Calvin-Smith was awarded their 2025 Voice for Equity Award.